Fiber Frequently Asked Questions

 Can I chose not to connect to the Providence City Fiber Network and maintain my current internet service?

 Yes, you can maintain your current internet service or choose something else.
 You are not required to use the Providence City fiber network.
-Since all Providence residents pay a basic fee for the utility, a basic internet service (allowable speeds that support basic web browsing and email) is available to those who choose.
-Some residents have expressed that they like the idea of having the basic service available as an inexpensive back up to their current service as well.
+Since all Providence residents pay a basic fee for the fiber infrastructure utility, the city has contracted with Strata to provide a free (no additional cost beyond the infrastructure fee) basic internet service.
+This basic service provides speeds that support basic web browsing, email and is available to those who choose.
+Some residents have expressed that they like the idea of having the basic service available as a backup to their current service as well.
+Some routers are capable of aggregating this basic service from fiber to the service you already have.

 Will I be able to play television, radio, or other streaming media with the basic internet service?

-Unlikely.
-The basic internet service is only intended for basic web browsing and email services which do not require high data rates.
-While there is no plan to limit the ability to download or stream media services, it is likely that the quality of such a service will be low given the slower data rate of the basic internet service.
+It is unlikely you will be satisfied with streaming media with the basic internet service.
+This service is only intended for basic web browsing and email which do not require high data rates.
+While there is no plan to limit the ability to download or stream media services, it is likely that the quality of such a service will be noticeably low given the slower data rate of the basic internet service.

 What should residents who are in long-term contracts with existing ISPs do?